-Then in 2009, I started talking about the Grey (fresh, clean colours) trend, just a year into blogging.
+Then in 2009, I started talking about the Grey trend (aka fresh, clean colours), just a year into blogging.

 That’s right, because that trend is OVER.
-Just a few short years ago, you would have wanted brown.
+Yet, just a few short years ago, you would have wanted brown.

 Here’s the thing.

-When was this decorated?
+When was the room below decorated?
 Hard to know.
-It’s not brown from top to bottom (and it’s still pretty brown).
-Miles Redd
+It’s not brown from top to bottom (and it’s still a pretty brown).

-There’s nothing wrong with brown either (above).
-When the brown trend arrived, people said “I love it!
-Just like every room needs a hit of black, this is the same but warmer”.
+There’s nothing wrong with brown either (like in the photo above).
+When the brown trend arrived, people said, “I love it!
+Just like every room needs a hit of black, brown is the same but warmer.”

 In April, I mentioned that my fabric rep had arrived with some brown fabric books.
 Does this mean that brown is back?
 No, it’s a book full of brown and grey patterns so that if someone has a brown sofa, they can introduce grey with a fabric and tie it all together.